uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 - Sub-string used to search repository on `susSccrespository` table: `/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`
 - Repository base URL to save on `suseCredentials` table: `https://host/repo`

-### Implementation steps - Add product with setup wizard
+## Add product

-When a product is added in the setup wizard table `rhncontentsource` is populated according to the authentication mechanism defined in table `susesccrepositoryauth` using the repository url defined in table `susesccrepository`.
+When a product is added in the setup wizard table `rhncontentsource` is populated according to the authentication mechanism defined in table `susesccrepositoryauth`.
+The url saved to `rhncontentsource` depends on the authentication method in use.

-We need to adapt this feature to consider the new `cloudrmt` authentication mechanism.
-URL that will be inserted in `rhncontentsource` will have the following rules:
+For the new `cloudrmt` authentication method the url should be composed as:
 - Concatenation of base URL from `suseCredentials` with the url path from `susesccrepository`
 - Authentication will use the same mechanism as basic authentication, where id of `suseCredentials` is passed as query string in the repository URL

-### Implementation steps - reposync
+## Teach reposync on how to use Cloud RMT authentication mechanism

 Reposync is already able to deal with the basic authentication mechanism.
 It receives the id of a `suseCredentials` record and loads the basic authentication data.
 This mechanism will be enhanced to consider also the new column with the authentication headers.
 The following changes need to be implemented: